AteraWren/HomeSearch/README.md

 Welcome to the Home Search App!
 This application allows users to register, log in, and view properties.

 Features

-User registration and login
+- User registration and login
-JWT authentication
+- JWT authentication
-view properties
+- View properties and property prices
-View property prices
+- Secure form handling with Flask-WTF and WTForms

 API Link
 You can access the API at the following link: